ro-mille/PointyDrone/README.md

 ## Drone Control
 ### Connecting to drone:
 Press the drone power button
-Connect to the drone's wifi network on the system you are using to run the code (this may take a while/many tries to connect) Navigate to the top level repository folder (<Repo Download Location\PointyDrone>)
+Connect to the drone's wifi network on the system you are using to run the code (this may take a while/many tries to connect)
+Navigate to the top level repository folder (<Repo Download Location\PointyDrone>)
 Once connected run the takeoff and land test command (this will launch the drone and land after 1 second):
 ` \python3 DroneControl\tello_test.py command.txt`
-4. After running the test the drone is connected and initialized, you can now run the project code
+After running the test the drone is connected and initialized, you can now run the project code.

 ### Running Code:
 Navigate to the top level repository folder (<Repo Download Location\PointyDrone>)